 Interrupts are supported by the PMC BiSerial-III-HW2.
 An interrupt can be configured to occur at the end of a transmitted packet or message.
 An interrupt will be set at the end of a received packet or message.
-All interrupts are individually maskable, and a master interrupt enable is also provided to disable all interrupts simultaneously.
+All interrupts can be individually masked, and a master interrupt enable is also provided to disable all interrupts simultaneously.
 The current status is available for the state-machines making it possible to operate in a polled mode.
-I2O interrupt processing is also available.
+I2O interrupt processing is also implemented.